UnionPOS/packages/docs/targets.md

-github-release            0.7.2      Commandline app to create and edit releases on Github (and upload artifacts) github-status-updater     0.2.0      Command line utility for updating GitHub commit statuses and enabling required status checks for pull requests gitleaks                  1.2.0      Audit git repos for secrets 🔑 gomplate                  3.6.0      A flexible commandline tool for template rendering.
-Supports lots of local and remote datasources. goofys                    0.23.1     a high-performance, POSIX-ish Amazon S3 file system written in Go gosu                      1.11       Simple Go-based setuid+setgid+setgroups+exec gotop                     3.0.0      A terminal based graphical activity monitor inspired by gtop and vtop helm                      3.0.0      The Kubernetes Package Manager helmfile                  0.93.2     Deploy Kubernetes Helm Charts htmltest                  0.10.3     :white_check_mark: Test generated HTML for problems hugo                      0.59.1     The world’s fastest framework for building websites. json2hcl                  0.0.6      Convert JSON to HCL, and vice versa k6                        0.25.1     A modern load testing tool, using Go and JavaScript - https://k6.io kfctl                     0.7.0      Machine Learning Toolkit for Kubernetes
+github-release            0.7.2      Commandline app to create and edit releases on Github (and upload artifacts) github-status-updater     0.2.0      Command line utility for updating GitHub commit statuses and enabling required status checks for pull requests gitleaks                  1.2.0      Audit git repos for secrets 🔑 migrate                   4.7.0      Database migrations.
+CLI and Golang library. gomplate                  3.6.0      A flexible commandline tool for template rendering.
+Supports lots of local and remote datasources. goofys                    0.23.1     a high-performance, POSIX-ish Amazon S3 file system written in Go goreleaser                0.123.1    Deliver Go binaries as fast and easily as possible gosu                      1.11       Simple Go-based setuid+setgid+setgroups+exec gotop                     3.0.0      A terminal based graphical activity monitor inspired by gtop and vtop helm                      3.0.0      The Kubernetes Package Manager helmfile                  0.93.2     Deploy Kubernetes Helm Charts htmltest                  0.10.3     :white_check_mark: Test generated HTML for problems hub                       2.13.0     A command-line tool that makes git easier to use with GitHub hugo                      0.59.1     The world’s fastest framework for building websites. jq                        1.6        yq is a portable command-line YAML processor json2hcl                  0.0.6      Convert JSON to HCL, and vice versa k6                        0.25.1     A modern load testing tool, using Go and JavaScript - https://k6.io kfctl                     0.7.0      Machine Learning Toolkit for Kubernetes